Danish1042/crud-in-laravel/README.md

 ## By using -> Php artisan make:migration create_students_table
 ## Run MIgration -> php artisan migrate

-# Wow you almost there
+# Wow you are almost there

 ## next step is to make controller and Model
 ## by using -> php artisan make:controller StudentController